emptyiscolor/sunflower-seedmind/README.md

 ## Overview

 SeedGen2 is a framework designed to generate initial seeds for OSS-Fuzz, enhancing the effectiveness of fuzzing.
-By leveraging the capabilities of a Large Language Model (LLM), SeedGen2 can create valid seeds and improve them using harness and coverage information.
+By leveraging the capabilities of large language models, SeedGen2 can create valid seeds and improve them using harness and coverage information.

-## Why SeedGen2?

-- **Initial Seeds**: Crucial for effective fuzzing.
-- **LLM Capabilities**: Utilizes extensive knowledge of file types and code understanding to generate and enhance seeds.
-- **Harness and Coverage**: Leverages harness and coverage information to refine seeds.

 ## Agent

-SeedGen2 employs multiple agents to effectively generate seeds.
-It analyzes project harnesses, documentation, dictionaries (string literals in the program), and source code, utilizing dynamic code coverage and call relationships to facilitate seed generation.
+SeedGen2 utilizes a variety of agents to generate seeds by analyzing both static and dynamic project information.
+This includes:

+- Project harnesses code
+- Dictionaries (string literals within the program)
+- Documentation
+- Source code
+- Dynamic code coverage
+- Call relationships
+- Predicates

+These elements collectively aid in the seed generation process.

-SeedGen2 is designed to be flexible and extensible, allowing for the integration of additional agents to further enhance its capabilities.
+SeedGen2 is built to be flexible and extensible, enabling the integration of additional agents to further enhance its functionality.

 ## Architecture

 SeedGen2 consists of two main components:
-1. **Lightweight Runtime**: Compiles and runs the fuzzing harness within an OSS-Fuzz Docker container, collecting dynamic information.
+1. **Lightweight Runtime `SeedD`**: Runs the fuzzing harness within an OSS-Fuzz Docker container, collecting dynamic information.
-2. **LLM Agent**: Capable of self-reflection and guided by a state machine to ensure tasks are managed effectively and LLM errors are preemptively fixed.
+2. **LLM Agents**: Capable of self-reflection and guided by a state machine to ensure tasks are managed effectively and LLM errors are preemptively fixed.

 ## Getting Started